YinonMaor/DDoSnew/Client/README.md

 ```
 sudo killall node
 ```
 It should ask for a password and close any node process.
-Now you would be able to run the server.
+Now you would be able to run the requests.